Candidate Nominations are now closed and a list of candidates is available below.

 A: Yes, these receipts will be submitted with your financial disclosure statements which must be filed by November 21st, 2019.
 Neglecting to file your financial disclosure statements could make you ineligible for the next election, or it could disqualify you as a Councillor.
 For any gifts received such as pins being gifted or signs donated, they must be valued and that value is recorded as an election contribution.

 Q: Regarding election signage, while election signs cannot be placed on City property (including roads and boulevards), can I put a sign on my car and park my car on the side of the road?

-Election signage in the City of Wetaskiwin may only be erected between the day when the Election is called, which will be June 13 at 12PM (Noon) and 24 hours after the closing of polling stations.
+Election signage in the City of Wetaskiwin may only be erected between the day when the Election is called and 24 hours after the closing of polling stations.
 Furthermore, signs may only be freestanding.